cran/packageRank/README.md

 queryRank(20)
 ```

-    >   package count rank nominal.rank unique.packages percentile
+    >   package count rank nominal.rank percentile
-    > 1 stringr 33041   20           20           26959       99.9
+    > 1 stringr 33041   20           20       99.9

 #### queryPercentile()

 If you want the packages with a particular percentile rank, use
 `queryPercentile()`.
 Note that due to the discrete nature of counts,
-your choice of percentile may not be observed because they may fall in
+your choice of percentile may not be available because they may fall in
-the vertical gaps in the data:
+the vertical gaps in the observed data:

 ![](man/figures/README-discrete_counts-1.png)<!-- -->

 For this reason, `queryPercentile()` rounds you selection to whole
 numbers.
-Also, the default value is set to 50, which uses `median()`to
+Also, the default value, which is set to 50, uses `median()`to
 guarantee a result.

 ``` r